-Singapore has been making waves in recent times as a global business powerhouse, and once you’ve made it to the bottom of this article you’ll understand why.
+Many organizations that track countries’ business friendliness have consistently valued Singapore for the ease with which it is possible to start and incorporate a new business.
+Singapore has been making waves in recent times as a global business powerhouse, and once you’ve made it to the bottom of this article, you’ll understand why.

-We’re about to walk you through the 4 main benefits of incorporating your business in Singapore, focusing on the ins and outs of its business landscape, the state’s commitments to helping new initiatives, and the advantage’s bestowed by the island nation’s geopolitical status.
+We’re about to walk you through the 4 main benefits of incorporating your business in Singapore.
+Focusing on its business landscape’s ins and outs, the state’s commitments to helping new initiatives, and the island nation’s geopolitical status bestows the advantage.

 Singapore is unusual among East Asian states in that it allows business owners a huge amount of autonomy with regards to setting up their business.
 In Singapore, foreigners are allowed to own up to 100% of a company that has been incorporated in Singapore.